webix-hub/gitbook-webix-jet/details/events.md

 }
 ```

-Once an event is attached, any other view can listen to it.
+Once an event is attached, any other view can call it.

 ### <span id="methods">Declaring and Calling Methods<span>

 One more effective way of connecting views is methods.
-In one of the views we define a handler that will call some function, and in another view we call this handler.
+In one of the views, you can define a method, and in another view, we you can call this method.

-Unlike events, methods can call actions in views and can return something useful as well.
-This option can only be used when we know that a view with the necessary method exists.
+Unlike events, methods can also return something useful.
+Methods can only be used for view communication when you know that a view with the necessary method exists.
 It's better to use this variant with a parent and a child views.
 A method is declared in the child view and is called in the parent one.

 ##### Events vs Methods

 Have a look at the example.
-Here's a view that has a method *setMode("mode")*:
+Here is a view that has the *setMode("mode")* method:

 ```js
 // views/child.js